joemoose/dungeoneers.d20/docs/backgrounds/beast-handler.md

 # Beast Handler

+---

-> You alone can walk among the creatures of the wild, fearless and in control.
+You alone can walk among the creatures of the wild, fearless and in control.
 You share a connection with animals that others can only dream of... so long as you don't become their snack.

-## Names

-Amara, Wulf, Mireille, Soren, Freki, Aster, Gerrik, Boreas, Delphine, Matheus
+---

 ## Starting Gear